How to Prevent a Computer or Software Crash

-Software crashes tend to happen in an unpredictable manner.
-They especially occur when you have a lot of work to do on your computer with that specific application, or when you are in the middle of working on an important assignment and have a deadline to meet.
+Software crashes tend to happen unpredictably.
+They mainly occur when you have a lot of work to do on your computer with that specific application or when you are in the middle of working on an important assignment and have a deadline to meet.
 Sometimes, even the entire computer may crash.

-For example, by using alerting software and have other monitoring tools.
-Any warning signals that may occur, either from the application itself, from another warning software or from your computer are worth considering.
-On the other hand, make sure that your alerts are not too many to the point of an overload.
-You or your team may miss out on pertinent issues while trying to tackle all potential problems, even the unimportant ones.
+For example, by using alerting software and other monitoring tools.
+Any warning signals that may occur, either from the application itself, another warning software, or your computer, are worth considering.
+On the other hand, make sure that your alerts are not too many to the point of overload.
+You or your team may miss out on pertinent issues while tackling all potential problems, even the unimportant ones.

 This information is general and applies to anyone using any computer.
 However, doing all these things yourself, especially if your organization, institution, or establishment is big, can be daunting.
 You will require some help from the experts.
 There is nitty-gritty that most people tend to overlook that the experts take outright notice of and sort out before they result in more significant problems.
 You can, therefore, focus on other areas in your establishment.